ErinZ1234567890/lecture_notes/Practice_Exam_01.md

 ```

 **Part A**
-- Make a list of all the cases you would consider for some JUnit tests that would test the functionality of each Shape above.
+- Make a list of all the cases you would consider for some JUnit tests that would test the functionality of each `Shape` above.
 	- try to make your list as exhaustive as possible
 	- are there any edge cases that aren't being considered in the code above?
 		- if so, how would you change the code to account for any such edge cases?

 **Part B**
-- Focusing on the RightTriangle, how is it being implemented differently from the Circle and Rectangle classes?
+- Focusing on the `RightTriangle`, how is it being implemented differently from the `Circle` and `Rectangle` classes?
 	- What are we leveraging in our implementation of the class?
 	- Are there any design tradeoffs here?
 	- Could you define the RightTriangle class differently than above?
 If so, how?